luau-lang/rfcs/docs/vector-library.md

 ## Summary

-Implement a standard library which provides functionality for the vector type.
+Implement a standard library that provides functionality for the vector type.

 ## Motivation